ldthomas/apg-py/README.md

 It can be generated
 with <a href="https://www.doxygen.nl/"><b>doxygen</b></a>
 from the GitHub installation.
-For example, using the GitHub zip download and the Linux command line:
+For example, using the GitHub zip download and the Ubuntu Linux command line:
 <code>
 <pre>
 unzip apg-py-main.zip